Belief Bias Identification: A model of multiple belief biases

 \subsubsection{Sequence-related biases and unrelated inference biases}

-Over(under)-reaction to information signals can also be driven by other reasons than the presence of preferences over the state-space.
-We consider two kind of alternative deviations: Sequence-related biases (i.e. hot hand fallacy and gambler's fallacy) and over(under)-inference to information signals when preference over the state-space are not at stake.
+Overreaction or underreaction to information signals can also be driven by other reasons different to the presence of preferences over the state-space.
+I distinguish between: \textit{sequence-related biases} (e.g., the hot-hand fallacy and the gambler's fallacy) and \textit{baseline inference}.
+That is overreaction to information signals when preferences over the state-space are not at stake.